 4. Khushwant Singh

-An open supporter of the Emergency, this editor was also generous in his views on the excesses committed on Sanjay Gandhi’s instructions during it.
+An open supporter of the Emergency, this editor was also generous in his views on the excesses committed during those days under Sanjay Gandhi’s instructions.
 As can be seen in this video, Singh believed that the Emergency brought relief to an already malfunctioning state brought to near-collapse by an irresponsible opposition.
 In his view, the reports of the excesses committed under Sanjay Gandhi’s watch were vastly exaggerated.
 In the clip, he can also be seen saying that in supporting the Emergency, he was joined by Acharya Vinoba Bhave.

 5. Mother Teresa

 Mother Teresa was another supporter of Emergency.
 She was of the view that people were happier under the Emergency because there were more jobs and less strikes.
-It was no coincidence that her close lieutenant Navin Chawla was in the forefront of unleashing brutality during the Emergency years.
-His role in running prison torture cell was documented by the Shah Commisison (all copies of which were burned down by Indira Gandhi’s cronies in ‘babudom’).
+It was no coincidence that her close lieutenant, Navin Chawla, was at the forefront of unleashing brutality during the Emergency years.
+His role in running prison torture cells was documented by the Shah Commisison (all copies of which were burned down by Indira Gandhi’s cronies in ‘babudom’).
 Chawla was suitably rewarded by the dynasty later for his Emergency era services – he was elevated as chief election commissioner.
 He also went on to write a hagiography of Mother Teresa.